Note: This article has been updated on August 16, 2022, to include the latest resident portal features in Pilera.

 7) Community Document Library

+Adding documents is a great way to keep your residents logging into the portal.
 A document library is a place for residents to securely obtain important files that their management has shared with them.
-Add documents such as emergency procedures, board meeting minutes, financials, and copies of the previous month’s newsletters.
-Make sure to keep the document library relevant and fresh with the latest files so you can save your residents and staff time.
+The document library is the page that residents visit the most within their community portal in Pilera.
+Add documents such as rules and regulations, emergency procedures, board meeting minutes, financials, additional forms, and copies of the previous month’s newsletters.
+Make sure to keep the document library relevant and fresh with the latest files so your residents will continually log in.

 8) Knowledge base